|Best for pool parties||Intex Party Island Flamingo||SEE IT||

 As we head into another sizzling summer, many of us are gearing up for our favorite hot-weather activities.
 One of the best ways to have fun and keep cool is to go for a dip in a refreshing pool.
 However, no poolside hang is complete without a leisurely float to lounge around on.
 These days, you can find fun inflatable pool toys in just about any shape or size, and some even come with special features.
 Considering the many options available, here’s a wet, hot guide to help you find your new favorite swimming pool float.
 Whether you’re searching for the best pool floats for yourself, your friends, your kids, or even your dog, these are the coolest pool inflatables for every sunbather.

-- Best pool chair: Aqua Campania Ultimate 2-in-1 Recliner
+- Best overall: Aqua Campania Ultimate 2-in-1 Recliner

 - Best for pool parties: Intex Party Island Flamingo

-- Best unicorn pool float: Jasonwell Giant Unicorn Pool Float
+- Best unicorn: Jasonwell Giant Unicorn Pool Float

 - Best for babies: Laycol Baby Pool Float Ring